4xvgal/cashucordAuction/README.md

 ### Slash Commands & Permissions

-- `/auction create` – create new auctions with collateral ratios, custom durations, and the optional privacy toggle (seller-level).
+- `/auction create` – create new auctions with collateral ratios, custom durations, anti-snipe toggles, and a mode selector (`ENGLISH` or `VICKREY`).
+Sellers can still allow bidders to reveal themselves, but each bidder decides that per bid.
 - `/auction list` – browse active/ended/cancelled auctions with live bid data (everyone).
 - `/auction cancel` – cancel an active auction (seller of that auction or a root admin).
-- `/bid` – place bids with automatic collateral locking, anti-snipe extensions, and better error feedback (everyone).
+- `/bid` – place bids with automatic collateral locking.
+Use the `anonymous` toggle to hide your Discord ID in public updates.
+- `/offer create|accept|decline` – submit direct purchase offers or have the seller/admin close the auction immediately by accepting one.
 - `/deposit` & `/withdraw` – Lightning invoice or Cashu token flows, including swap-based token redemption (everyone).
 - `/balance` – view your own balance (everyone).
 - `/admin balance` – inspect a user’s balance; restricted to root admins (IDs listed in `BOT_ADMIN_IDS`).
+- `/offer create|accept|decline` – submit or manage direct purchase offers.
 - `/help <language?>` – show usage guidance in English or Korean (`/help ko`), defaulting to `BOT_DEFAULT_LANGUAGE`.

 **Permission model**